×

 Leaving that piece of history, we made our way across the Marysvale Valley to the entrance of Dry Creek Canyon.
 This is a beautiful canyon with massive stone outcroppings.
 We climbed to the top on a series of switchbacks and stopped to let everyone catch up.

-This a popular trail on the Paiute Trail System.
+This is a popular trail on the Paiute Trail System.
 Sam told us it was badly washed out from spring runoff and became dangerous to ride.
 He worked with the county to make the trail safe again.
 In doing so, the graders cleared some brush at the top where we had stopped, revealing a waterfall that no one knew existed.

 Sam showed us the best place to view the falls deep in the canyon.
 We could see a narrow gap between enormous boulders where the waters of Dry Creek had found a place to spill down the mountain in the shadows of the rock face.